Neo-Vorsatz/Libraries/C DataHandling/README.md

 It can also be used as a reference to see how the module was intended to be used.

 ## How To Use
 Copy the header and implementation files anywhere where your C-compiler can find it (usually at the standard directory or in the same directory as your main file).
-Then import the module like you would any other module, using `#include`.
+Then import the module like you would any other module, using `#include`.<br>
+This module requires the ComplexNumbers module to work.
+It's recommended that you edit the include-path in the implementation file to find where you have your copy of the ComplexNumbers module.

 ## Functions
 ### Statistics